mmatteo-hub/RT1_Assignment1/README.md

 it allows the robot checking the presence of a wall in a particular direction, determined by the parameter `rot_token`, that is an angle.
 Inside the `avoid_collision()` the `wall_check(rot_token)` can detect a wall in front, on the right or on the left with `rot_token`=0, 90, -90 respectively.
 As it can be seen the wall are characterised by a colour (`MARKER_TOKEN_GOLD`) which distinguishes them from the token (`MARKER_TOKEN_SILVER`).

-the main program now checks if the robot is close enough to the token detected: the function returns `d` which is the wall distance and
-	* if `d`< `dist`it means there is a wall so the program starts again the `avoid_collision()`
-	* otherwise there are no dangerous wall so the robot can catch the token
+the main program now checks if the robot is close enough to the token detected: the function returns `d` which is the wall distance and if `d`< `dist`it means there is a wall so the program starts again the `avoid_collision()`, otherwise there are no dangerous wall so the robot can catch the token

 * `catch_token()`:
 ```python